 Skip to main content

-The USDC Bridge lets you transfer USDC from other blockchains to Solana using Circle’s Cross-Chain Transfer Protocol (CCTP).
-The bridge is powered by Wormhole and is integrated directly into the Jupiter interface.
-Unlike general-purpose bridges, CCTP is specifically designed for USDC and uses a burn-and-mint mechanism operated by Circle, the issuer of USDC.
+The USDC Bridge lets you transfer USDC from other blockchains to Solana using Circle’s Cross-Chain Transfer Protocol (CCTP). is a permissionless on-chain protocol created by Circle that enables native USDC transfers between blockchains through a burn-and-mint mechanism.
+The bridge is powered by , a cross-chain messaging protocol that validates and relays transactions between chains.
+It is integrated directly into the Jupiter interface at jup.ag/onboard/cctp.
+Unlike general-purpose bridges, CCTP is specifically designed for USDC and is operated by Circle, the issuer of USDC.

 How CCTP works